This post may contain affiliate links.

 Grill Pan Alternatives

 Don't worry if you don't have an oven-safe grill pan, (though I promise it's a wise investment - here's the one I use).
 An oven-safe rack set in a baking sheet or just a baking sheet lined with foil will work for similarly exquisite results.
-(See recipe notes for specific instructions.)
+(See recipe notes for specific instructions.
+Also works great for making Carne Asada in the oven.)
 And during grilling season, be sure to try the Rosemary Garlic Chicken Kabobs that inspired this recipe.

 Oven Chicken Kabobs FAQ